sanguinecromancer/suntransfers-assignment/README.md

 - typing special characters

 #### Testing
 Employers don't mention testing in the assignments but from my experience they still want to see a test.
-I added at least one test that mimics API call - I also didn't install a library, I am using native Node.JS Test Runner.
+I added some tests - I also didn't install a library, I am using native Node.JS Test Runner.
 Node.js 18 or newer is needed to use the built-in test runner.
 You can run the test with: